-Monthly precipitation data sets can be visualized in maps like Figs. 3 or 4 or downloaded using the GPCC-Visualizer (Fig. 11).
+Monthly precipitation data sets can be visualized in maps like Figure 3 or Figure 4 or downloaded using the GPCC-Visualizer (Figure 11).

-GPCC provides all data sets (daily and monthly temporal resolution) as netCDF-files via its download gate (https://opendata.dwd.de/climate\environment/GPCC/html/download\gate.html) and recommend the users to fetch the files from this source.
+GPCC provides all gridded data sets (daily and monthly temporal resolution) as netCDF-files via its download gate

+(https://opendata.dwd.de/climate_environment/GPCC/html/download_gate.html) and recommends the users to fetch the files from this source.

-More information about the variables provided is given in the data set landing pages and in the meta information of the netCDF-files.
+More information about the variables provided is given in the data set landing pages and in the metadata of the netCDF-files.